MicrosoftDocs/architecture-center/docs/guide/multitenant/service/container-apps.md

 This approach provides the strongest level of data and performance isolation, and it removes the need for your applications to be multitenancy-aware.

-However, there are low [limits on how many environments you can deploy within a subscription per region](/azure/container-apps/quotas) but these [quotas can be increased by request via an Azure support ticket](https://azure.microsoft.com/support/create-ticket/).
+However, there are low [limits on how many environments you can deploy within a subscription per region](/azure/container-apps/quotas).
+I some situations, these [quotas can be increased by request by opening an Azure support case](https://azure.microsoft.com/support/create-ticket/).

 Ensure that you understand the number of tenants that you'll grow to before you implement this isolation model.
-Keep in mind, this approach comes with a higher total cost of ownership, and higher levels of deployment and operational complexity, due to the extra resources you need to deploy and manage.
+Keep in mind that this approach often incurs a higher total cost of ownership, and higher levels of deployment and operational complexity, due to the extra resources you need to deploy and manage.

 ### Container apps per tenant

-Another approach that you might consider is to isolate your tenants by deploying tenant-specific container app solutions within a shared environment.
+Another approach that you might consider is to isolate your tenants by deploying tenant-specific container apps within a shared environment.

 This isolation model provides you with logical isolation between each tenant and gives you the following advantages:

 - **Cost efficiency**: By sharing a Container Apps environment, virtual network, and other attached resources like a Log Analytics workspace, you can generally reduce your overall cost and management complexity per tenant.
 - **Separation of upgrades and deployments**: Each tenant's application binaries can be deployed and upgraded independently from other container apps in the same environment.
 This approach can be helpful if you need to upgrade tenants to specific versions of your code at different times to others.

 However, this approach provides no hardware or network isolation between tenants.
 All container apps in the same environment share the same virtual network.
+You need to trust the workloads deployed to the apps, to ensure that they don't cause misuse the shared resources.

 Additionally, [there are limits on how many container apps you can deploy into a single environment](/azure/container-apps/quotas).
 Take into account the number of tenants that you'll grow to before implementing this isolation model.
-The workloads deployed will need to be trusted to handle the seperation of tenants.

 Azure Container Apps has built-in support for Dapr, which uses a modular design to deliver functionality as [components](/azure/container-apps/dapr-overview).
 In Azure Container Apps, Dapr components are environment-level resources.
 When sharing the same environment across multiple tenants, ensure that you properly scope the Dapr components to the correct tenant-specific container app to guarantee isolation and avoid the risk of data leakage issues.